EngineSquared/EngineSquared/CONTRIBUTING.md

 Before contributing, make sure to check if there's an existing pull request for the task you want to work on.

-When you do a pull request you have to use the following rules:
+When you do a pull request, you have to use the following rules:

 - Name the pull request with a short description
 - Describe the pull request with a description of what you did